 Why do agencies push headless so hard?

 Headless projects are more billable.
 A $70-100K headless build generates far more revenue than a $20-30K optimization project.
-There’s also ongoing maintenance revenue—specialized React/Next.js work at specialized rates.
+There’s also ongoing maintenance revenue – specialized React/Next.js work at specialized rates.

 We’re not saying agencies are being dishonest.
-Many genuinely believe headless is the answer.
+Many believe headless is the answer.
 But the financial incentives shape what gets recommended.

 Yes.
-We do it regularly.
+We do it routinely.

 The combination of premium hosting with edge caching, FSE themes, HPOS, optimized plugins, and proper performance tuning achieves the same results.